rcray2/Q-docs/README.md

 The primary focus of this stage is:

-- .Continue Local development.
+- Continue Local development.
-- .Connect to a remote Maana deployment (e.g., Azure) to consume and produce GraphQL other services via your custom endpoint.
+- Connect to a remote Maana deployment (e.g., Azure) to consume and produce GraphQL other services via your custom endpoint.

 In the previous Standalone stage, it is likely that various calls/services were stubbed or mocked because they required accessing a Maana cluster.
 In this stage, it is time to interact with a Maana deployment, typically one dedicated to development.